Adventure starts here

 Living in Colorado, water has always been an important and protected resource.
 Through learning about water law and scarcity, we will discover ways that water can be used efficiently with experimentation and use of hydroelectric power!
 Find out about the numerous ways we depend on water and what role it plays in our ecosystems.

-Season: Winter, Fall, Spring, Summer
+Season: Fall, Winter, Spring, Summer

 Colorado 2020 science standards:

-Students will try their hand at field work in the environment.
+Students will try their hand at fieldwork in the environment.
 Starting with water, they will take samples and analyze organisms living in streams and how this can tell us about water quality.
 Next, we will hike through the forest and identify trees as well as boring into them to analyze tree rings!
 Finally, we will inspect soils using soil probes to look into what their layers tell us.
-With these hands on activities using specialized tools, we will get a closer look at our environment.
+With these hands-on activities using specialized tools, we will get a closer look at our environment.

 Season: Fall, Spring, Summer